Turidus/Python-Maze/README.md

 ```

 #### 5. Make a picture
-After a maze is finished, it can be made into a picture by using Pillow:
+After a maze is finished, it can be made into a picture, which uses Pillow:
 ```python
 mazeImageBW = newMaze.makePP()
 ```